-This ‘release’ of resources in the DC group has also been seen in one other study, where grandparental and parental effects of mild heat stress were investigated in Arabidopsis thaliana.
-Groot et al. (2017) found when plants (F1) experienced mild heat stress, their offspring (F2) were prepared for the same stress, but when it was not applied, the plants shifted their resource load to overprovision their offspring.
-When comparing our results from the DC treatment, this suggests that drought exposure in the parental generation might act as an environmental trigger, preconditioning offspring to allocate resources in a way that enhances reproductive output.
-Both of these results align with a broader framework of phenotypic continuity across generations (as described by Badyaev & Uller, 2009), in which the offspring’s response is shaped not only by their immediate environment but also by environmental cues experienced by parent plants.
-This raises intriguing questions about how plants ‘anticipate’ environmental conditions across generations and allocate resources to maximize fitness based on parental, or grandparental, experiences.

 Within generation plasticity in P. patagonica

 In contrast to the limited evidence for TGP expression, we observed a far greater degree of within-generation plasticity in P. patagonica (Table 1, Figure 3).
 This strong WGP response aligns with findings from other studies that imposed water limitations on annual plants across generations (Germain et al., 2013; Kalandyk et al., 2017; Sultan et al., 2009).
 P. patagonica plants exposed to water limitation in the offspring generation were smaller in root, shoot, and total biomass, devoted more resources to roots than shoots, had slower relative growth rates, and higher LDMC, reflecting a more resource-conservative strategy when faced with limited water availability.
 This suggests that P. patagonica is highly sensitive to water availability and capable of rapidly adjusting its phenotype to mitigate impacts of drought within a single generation.